alatnet/Lumberyard-SQLite-Gem/README.md

 An Amazon Lumberyard Gem that adds in SQLite functionality.

 ## Requirements
-To compile the gem, it requires that you have downloaded SQLite from [sqlite.org](sqlite.org). sqlite3.c needs to be placed in Code/Source. sqlite3.h needs to be placed in Code/Include/SQLite.
+To compile the gem, it requires that you have downloaded SQLite from [sqlite.org](sqlite.org).
+Download the amalgamation version to be able to compile the gem.
+sqlite3.c needs to be placed in Code/Source.
+sqlite3.h needs to be placed in Code/Include/SQLite.